-The Navy will notify shortlisted entities and release the Step 2: Request for Proposals Data Pack on April 10, 2023, to shortlisted entities to prepare their proposals.
 In accordance with Department of Defense policy, and to ensure the integrity and successful completion of this competitive solicitation process, the Navy will not be disclosing source selection information at this time.
-As the process moves forward, we will provide updates as permitted and appropriate.
+As the process moves forward, the Navy will provide updates as permitted and appropriate.

-Sign up for the mailing list to receive email and text updates to stay informed as the solicitation process moves forward.
+Sign up for the mailing list at https://navwar-revitalization.com/mailing-list/ to receive email and text updates to stay informed as the solicitation process moves forward.

 Links to event materials and the event recording are available below.

 OTC serves as NAVWAR’s headquarters.
 NAVWAR’s mission is to identify, develop, deliver, and sustain information warfighting capabilities to enable Naval, Joint, and Coalition operations from seabed to space.
 The current OTC facilities are beyond their useful life and do not comply with current seismic design requirements, applicable anti-terrorism force protection standards, or provide sufficient controlled access and independent utility systems for secure spaces.
 Inadequate and obsolete facilities negatively affect NAVWAR’s cyber warfare mission, security, and workforce safety.
 The proposed revitalization of NAVWAR’s facilities on OTC would meet design standards for safety and security and would enable sustainment of NAVWAR’s national defense mission.